-- 1. that in several European countries, licences have been given for the provision of digital terrestrial television in the UHF bands for the next 15 to 20 years; - 2. that the licensing period, planning requirements and use of the incumbent services in the UHF band (i. e.
+- 1. that in several European countries, licences have been given for the provision of digital terrestrial television in the UHF bands for the next 15 to 20 years; - that the planning requirements and use of the incumbent services in the UHF band (i. e.
 Broadcast and PMSE) varies between different national administrations.
-This will have an impact on the timing and amount of white space that could be made available for use by cognitive devices; - that CEPT is, in the first instance, the most appropriate entity to undertake any Europewide studies in order to identify spectrum available and develop sharing conditions in order to implement CR technologies; - 4. that academia and researchers have already assessed the technical issues related to cognitive radio technologies; - 5. that ETSI is the appropriate standardisation body to develop harmonised standard related to devices with CR technologies; - 6. that, in case of databases, there does not seem to be any European regulatory framework applying to accreditation of databases; - 7. that harmonisation of CPC at European level should remain on standardisation level until technical and commercial uncertainties have been solved.
+This will have an impact on the timing and amount of whites space that could be made available for use by cognitive devices; - 3. that CEPT is, in the first instance, the most appropriate entity to undertake any Europe wide studies in order to identify spectrum available and develop sharing conditions in order to implement CR technologies under various regulatory regimes; - 4. that academia and researchers are already assessing the technical issues related to cognitive radio technologies; - 5. that ETSI is the appropriate standardisation body to develop harmonised standard related to devices with CR technologies; - 6. that, in case of databases, there does not seem to be any European regulatory framework applying to accreditation of databases. - 7. that harmonisation of CPC at European level should remain on standardisation level until technical and commercial uncertainties have been solved.